Glossary & Terminology

 What's NOT included:

-- Incoming inventory (on order)
+- Incoming inventory (on order or in transit)

 - Inventory at other locations